jpdante/LuaBuildEvents/README.md

 dotnet <path>/LuaBuildEvents.dll <path>/script.lua <optional args>
 ```

+## Wiki
+See the [wiki](https://github.com/jpdante/LuaBuildEvents/wiki) for more information on how to use it.

 ## Roadmap
-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/jpdante/LuaBuildEvents/issues) for a list of proposed features (and known issues).

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.